Go To Top

-Meanwhile, your insurance company may or may not allow you to suspend your car insurance coverage.
+And it might not even be possible; your insurance company may or may not allow you to suspend your car insurance coverage.

 What are the consequences of suspending your car insurance coverage?

 Before taking any action on your existing car insurance coverage, it’s important to consider the consequences of suspending that coverage.
 Although the car will be safe from traffic accidents because you won't be driving it, it could still be at risk for damage from other causes, such as a hailstorm, flood, or vandalism.
 Or, it could be stolen, especially if parked outside an unoccupied house for months.
-Comprehensive and collision insurance protects you in case of theft or damage from events other than traffic wrecks.
+Comprehensive insurance protects you in case of theft or damage from events other than traffic wrecks.

 Because of these risks, suspending the entire policy is probably a bad idea.
 If you're keen on suspending it, see if you can suspend portions of the policy and maintain comprehensive-only insurance or storage insurance.